KRFOSS/kali-docs/virtualization/install-virtualbox-host/index.md

 We add this to a separate file, so it does not interfere with [Kali Linux's main repository](/docs/general-use/kali-linux-sources-list-repositories/).
 We also will be making sure to state where the keyring is at so the files can be properly signed.
 Our CPU architecture is amd64.
 You may need to alter the example below if yours is different.

 One thing to bear in mind, [Kali Linux is based on Debian](/docs/policy/kali-linux-relationship-with-debian/), so we need to use [Debian's current stable version](https://www.debian.org/releases/stable/) (even though Kali Linux is a [rolling distribution](/docs/general-use/kali-branches/)).
-At the time of writing, its "buster":
+At the time of writing, its "bullseye":

 ```console
 kali@kali:~$ echo "deb [arch=amd64] https://download.virtualbox.org/virtualbox/debian bullseye contrib" | sudo tee /etc/apt/sources.list.d/virtualbox.list